iMicknl/azure-genesys-audiohook/README.md

 4. Activate your AudioHook.

+### Test your deployment

+1. Place a call to your Genesys queue where the AudioHook Monitor is enabled.

+2. Open your deployed web service in a browser.
+The following endpoints are available to check conversation status:

+    ```
+    /api/conversations?key={API_KEY}&active=false|true
+    /api/conversation/{CONVERSATION_ID}?key={API_KEY}
+    ```

+3. Confirm that the call audio is being transcribed as expected.

 ## Clean up resources

 When you no longer need the resources created in this article, run the following command to power down the app: